 - The following appeared on 14 June 1878 in the New York Tribune: The schedules showed liabilities amounting to $142,000, and nine claims are proved, aggregating $78,000, of which the following were the largest: W. S. Nichols & Co., $28,193; Mechanics' National Bank, of Worcester, $20,000; National Bank of the Republic, $11,355; Thomas and William Earle & Co., Liverpool, $10,451.

 - An advertisement published in the 27 July and 30 November 1878 issues of The Commercial & Financial Chronicle (published weekly in New York) names Waldron & Tainter as successors to Nourse & Brooks.

 - The following appeared on 8 August 1879 in The New York Herald: Discharges in bankruptcy were granted yesterday in the United States District Court by Judge Choate to ex-Collector Thomas Murphy, Franklin J. Huntoon, George Miller, Charles H. Kirby and Hiram W. Brooks.

 - Hiram Wheeler Brooks died on 13 August 1879 at age 70 in Morristown, Morris County, New Jersey.

-- He was buried at Evergreen Cemetery in Morristown, Morris County, New Jersey.
+- He was interred at Evergreen Cemetery, Morristown, Morris County, New Jersey.